 14:10 is considered one of the easiest and safest fasting methods, so it’s on the table for most people to try.

-That said, there are some people who should avoid fasting, no matter how gentle the protocol seems.
+That said, there are some people who should avoid fasting, no matter how gentle the schedule seems.
 Don’t try intermittent fasting — unless you have your doctor’s full blessing and support — if you:

 • are extremely active

-• are under the age of 18, or 80 years old or more
+• are under 18 or 80 years or older

-• have (or are at risk of having) an eating disorder, or have a history of one
+• have (or are at risk of having) an eating disorder or have a history of one

 • take prescription medications